elle-j/thusly/playground/README.md

 ### Running Code

-Once you have [built](#building-the-project) the project you can, you can open `playground/build/index.html` in a browser via an HTTP server.
+Once you have [built](#building-the-project) the project you can open `playground/build/index.html` in a browser via an HTTP server.

 > **HTTP Server:**
 >